GrizzHacks/Beginners-Portal/Pokedex/README.md

 Consider the following example: We run a bank, and want to have a way of keeping track of all of our employees.
 We know that each employee has a name, age, rank within the company, salary, and vacation time.
 We can certainly type each label and information for every employee into a database.
 But what if we had 10,000 employees?
 Wouldn't it be great if all of those labels were already set-up, and all we had to do was insert the information?

 That's were OOP comes in!
-Using OOP, we are able to create those labels so that our secretary can easily insert a new employee's information when they are hired in.
+Using OOP, we are able to create those labels so that we can easily insert a new employee's information when they are hired in.

 OOP can get a bit complex, but here are the basic concepts you should know for this tutorial:

 [Object](https://docs.oracle.com/javase/tutorial/java/concepts/object.html): An object is a fundemental element in a program.
-It is an individual employee in our banking example, of a Pokemon in this tutorial.
+It is an individual employee in our banking example, or a Pokemon in this tutorial.
-[Attribute](http://www.dmc.fmph.uniba.sk/public_html/doc/Java/ch2.htm#Attributes): An attribute is a piece of information about the object (e.g. the salary of an employee, or the name of the Pokemon.)
+[Attribute](http://www.dmc.fmph.uniba.sk/public_html/doc/Java/ch2.htm#Attributes): An attribute is a piece of information related to the object (e.g. the salary of an employee, or the name of the Pokemon.)
 [State](https://www.quora.com/What-is-an-object-state-in-programming): An object's state is closely tied to its attributes.
-The state is an object is defined by its attributes.
+The state of an object is defined by its attributes.
 [Methods/Operations](https://brilliant.org/wiki/methods-oop/): Methods are actions we can take to modify an object.
 For example, we can increase the salary of an employee.
 For a Pokemon, a potential method would be the ability to raise or lower its HP.
 [Behavior](http://www.informit.com/articles/article.aspx?p=25856&seqNum=6): The behavior of an object is closely tied to its methods.
 It is defined by the methods/operations associated with an object.
 [Class](https://docs.oracle.com/javase/tutorial/java/concepts/class.html): A class is the way in which we create objects.
 Think of a class as a blueprint for a building.
 It tells us *how* to build an object, but is not the object itself.